Transparency of the Regulatory System

 International Commercial Arbitration and Foreign Courts

-Jamaica accepts international arbitration of investment disputes between foreign investors and the government as well as with private parties.
+Jamaica accepts international arbitration of investment disputes between foreign investors, Jamaican government, and private parties.
 Local courts recognize and enforce foreign arbitral awards.
-The Caribbean Court of Justice (CCJ) serves as the international tribunal for disputes within the CARICOM Single Market and Economy.
-The Dispute Resolution Foundation and the Caribbean Branch of the Chartered Institute of Arbitrators both facilitate arbitration.
-For countries such as the United States that have a Bilateral Investment Treaty (BIT) with Jamaica, the rules of this treaty apply for qualifying investors.
+The Caribbean Court of Justice (CCJ) serves as the region’s international tribunal for disputes within the Caribbean Community (CARICOM) Single Market and Economy.
+The Dispute Resolution Foundation and the Caribbean Branch of the Chartered Institute of Arbitrators both facilitate arbitration and rules of the Bilateral Investment Treaty (BIT) with Jamaica apply to qualifying investors.
 Other foreign investors are given national treatment and civil procedures apply.
 Disputes between enterprises are handled in the local courts, but foreign investors can refer cases to ICSID.
 There were cases of trademark infringements in which U.S. firms took action and were granted restitution in the local courts.
 While restitution is slow, it tends to be fair and transparent.
-The U.S. government is not aware of any cases in which SOEs have bene involved in investment disputes.
+The U.S. government is not aware of any cases in which State-Owned Enterprises (SOEs) have bene involved in investment disputes.

-Jamaica moved up over 20 places to 38 on the Resolving Insolvency ranking of the 2016 Doing Business Report due to new legislation.
-Bankruptcy proceedings now take about a year to resolve; costing 18 percent of the estate value; with an average recovery rate of 64 percent.
+Jamaica ranked 35 on Resolving Insolvency in the 2018 World Bank’s Doing Business Report.
+Bankruptcy proceedings take about a year to resolve; costing 18 percent of the estate value; with an average recovery rate of 65 percent.